mdelpeix/EDIVisualizer/README.md

   - Search function in file in the current plugin selected
   - Drag and drop files function
   - Reset loading files
-  - EDIVisualizer SDK available for creating new plugin
+  - New Plugin creation possible (see READMEPlugin.md for documentation and example)

 Plugin Edifact :
   - Use by default to load file with "edi" extension